 [2:110] And you shall observe the Contact Prayer (al-salata) and give the Obligatory Charity (al-zakata), and whatever good you send forth for yourselves, you will find it with God.
 Indeed, God is seer of what you do.

-[2:177] Uprightness is not turning your faces towards the east or the west.
-The uprightness of one is to believe in God, the Last Day, the angels, the scripture, and the prophets, and to give the wealth with his love to those who are the near relatives, the orphans, the needy, the wayfarer, the beggars, and in freeing the slaves; and observes the Contact Prayer (al-salata) and gives the Obligatory Charity (al-zakata); and those who keep their pledge when they make it, and those who are patient in suffering and hardship, and the time of stress.
+[2:177] Righteousness is not turning your faces towards the east or the west.
+The righteous is one who believes in God, the Last Day, the angels, the scripture, and the prophets, and gives the wealth with his love to those who are the near relatives, the orphans, the needy, the wayfarer, the beggars, and in freeing the slaves; and observes the Contact Prayer (al-salata) and gives the Obligatory Charity (al-zakata); and those who keep their pledge when they make it, and those who are patient in suffering and hardship, and the time of stress.
 Those are the ones who are the truthful, and those are the righteous.

 Note: This verse has spelled out the criteria how someone can be righteous through appropriate beliefs and practices.